 It was a move they had wanted to make for years, but they hadn’t been able to bring themselves to do it — they always half expected a break in their daughter’s case.
 After enduring dozens of fruitless tips and appearing on countless shows (Oprah, Unsolved Mysteries, 48 Hours, and A Current Affair) to beg for news of their daughter, they decided it was time.

 “Here,” Patty Doel said of their home in New Mexico, “there’s not anything I can do that doesn’t remind me of Tara.”

 A new development emerged in 2008 when Sheriff Rene Rivera of Valencia County, New Mexico, said he knew what happened to Tara Calico and who did it.

 He didn’t name the suspects but said they were two men – teenagers at the time of the disappearance – who were following Calico on her bike when some kind of accident happened.
 In a panic, they disposed of her body.
 But without remains, Rivera said he couldn’t make an arrest.

 John Doel was angered when he learned of Rivera’s claims.
 He said that there was no reason for the sheriff to publicly announce his suspicions if he couldn’t arrest the suspects.

 “There’s such a thing as circumstantial evidence,” said Doel, “and I know, in other places, they’ve gotten a conviction on strong circumstantial evidence.”

-Next read about the unexplained disappearance of Kris Kremers and Lisanne Froon.
-Then read about the case of Amy Lynn Bradley, who vanished from a cruise ship.
+After reading about Tara Calico, read about the unexplained disappearance of Kris Kremers and Lisanne Froon.
+Then read up on the case of Amy Lynn Bradley, who vanished from a cruise ship.